 Location: Seattle Goodwill - 700 Dearborn Pl S - Seattle, WA 98144 899 W 12th Ave, Vancouver, BC V5Z 1M9 [Map]

 This is a free event.
 No registration fee is required.

 THE START OF THE DAY: The Next Generation of Giving - Mastering the Big Picture

-We’ll start the day with a look at the new Next Generation of Giving Study in Canada along side The Digital Outlook Report on how Gen Z, Gen Y, Gen X, Boomer, and Civics use technology for social impact.
+We'll start the day with a look at the new Next Generation of Giving Study in Canada along side The Digital Outlook Report on how Gen Z, Gen Y, Gen X, Boomer, and Civics use technology for social impact.
 What channels work best for each generation and how do you combine them for success?
-Mike Johnston will kick it off with the top 10 things you can do to future proof your fundraising and share a one-of-a-kind generational giving case study from Amnesty International!
+Mike Johnston and Maya Rabinovitch will kick it off by introducing participants to a Generation-Action-Plan (GAP) action plan and share a one-of-a-kind generational giving case study from Amnesty International!

 FIRST SESSION: Precision Fundraising How Chatbots, Artificial Intelligence (AI), and Machine Learning can help you prepare for the Next Generation of Giving

-Our International Presenter: Nathan Fay,AVP, Prospect Development, City of Hope, Los Angeles
+Our Presenter: Nathan Fay,AVP, Prospect Development, City of Hope, Los Angeles

 SECOND SESSION: Omni-channel Fundraising: How the next generation of giving organizations need to use as many channels as possible and leverage technology to help make it happen!

 An engaging muti-organizational journey that shows how introducing new channels, testing where channels are best partnered, investing in monthly giving; and leveraging measurable data and technology to bring them all together has helped give the Greater Vancouver Food Bank a better chance to increase revenue, acquire more donors, and speak to different generations more effectively.